cosmos/governance/proposals/2021-05-gravity-bridge-deployment/README.md

 To send transactions from Cosmos to Ethereum, the Gravity Bridge module of a validator's Gaia instance first packages the transaction data, and makes it available on an endpoint.
 The Orchestrator then signs this data with the validator’s Ethereum key, and submits it as a message to the Ethereum network.
 The Ethereum signature of each Cosmos validator needs to be assembled and submitted to the Ethereum chain by relayers.

-Validators may be slashed if they fail to submit Ethereum signatures within 6000 Cosmos Hub blocks (about eight hours) of their creation.
+Validators may be slashed if they fail to submit Ethereum signatures within 10,000 blocks (about twelve to fourteen hours) of their creation.

+The current liveness rules require a validator to sign at least 500 of the last 10,000 blocks (about twelve to fourteen hours)

 Validators may also be slashed if they sign a message with their Ethereum key that was not created by the Gravity bridge module.